oryanhach/oryanhach/README.md

 <br>

 ### About Me
-Hello, I'm Oryan Hachamoff, a Developer based in Modiin, Israel.
+I'm Oryan Hachamoff, a Developer based in Modiin, Israel.

 - 🎓 **Education:** Full-stack bootcamp at Coding Academy Israel
 - 👩‍💻 **Background:** Manual QA, experience in a cyber startup